 - A stipend to cover additional meals and transportation for the 10-week program

 All returning undergraduate students are welcome to apply, though preference will be given to individuals who have not yet participated in a Research Village program.
-The deadline to apply is: Sunday, February 2nd at 11:59pm.
 Please see the Application Instructions for further details.

-Domestic & Global Health Internships (DGHI) offer students the opportunity to work with nonprofits, NGOs, and other organizations on the cutting edge of global health and health policy.
+Internships offer students the opportunity to work with nonprofits, NGOs, and other organizations on the cutting edge of global health and health policy.
 Some internships are field-based, while others are office-based.
 Sites can also be domestic or international.

 List of Summer Internship Sites (click each category to expand)